Japanese Puzzle Boxes

 But what is most interesting is how these Japanese puzzle boxes became an essential part of the samurai and ninja inventory.

 The job of ninjas and samurai, who worked for Shoguns, consisted of more than just kicking ass.
-Sometimes they were tasked with less glamorous things such as delivering secret handwritten messages.
+Sometimes they were tasked with less glamorous responsibilities such as delivering secret handwritten messages.

-A secret handwritten message was placed in the hidden compartment, and a ninja or samurai would have to deliver it.
-If he was ever to be intercepted by enemy forces and lose the ensuing fight, the enemy would have to figure out the sliding sequence of the box or smash it open.
-Chances are the secret compartment will remain intact and the message therefore undiscovered.
+A secret handwritten message would be placed in the hidden compartment, and a ninja or samurai would have to deliver it.
+If he were ever to be intercepted by the enemy and lose the ensuing fight, the enemy would have to figure out the sliding sequence of the box or smash it open.
+Either way, chances are the secret compartment would remain intact, and the message, therefore, undiscovered.

 World War II and the eventual revival of the Japanese puzzle box:

 Japan’s participation in World War II almost bought an end to the Japanese puzzle box, and it took decades for the art to recover.

 To make a Japanese puzzle box requires skills, one could only acquire from a 10 to 15-year long apprenticeship.
 During World War II, many such apprentices were called for duty, and sadly most didn’t return.
 This left a significant shortage of skilled artisans capable of producing puzzle boxes.